Deadline to submit artwork to Biting the Apple

 VIP tickets are $90 in advance, $100 at the door, and include open bar, a VIP goodie bag, early access to the party and access to the VIP Lounge.

 Celebrating 32 years, Biting the Apple is IAO's annual fundraiser and provides a venue for artists working in provocative and erotic subjects.
 An important part of IAO’s mission, the Biting the Apple fundraiser supports IAO’s programming and supports individual artists of all disciplines through a provocative event and entertaining party.
-This year's theme is "Leather and Lace" and the call for entries goes live on February 16.
+Artists are invited to submit with a deadline of April 10.

 April 8, 7-11pm